ibm-maximo-dev/maximo-swift-restclient/README.md

-# MaximoRESTClient
+# MaximoRESTSDK

-The Maximo REST client framework provides a set of driver API's which can be consumed by an iOS based application that would like to interface with a Maximo instance.
-The client API's use the Maximo NextGen REST/JSON API's which were originally inspired by Linked Data principles.
+The Maximo REST SDK framework provides a set of driver API's which can be consumed by an iOS based application that would like to interface with a Maximo instance.
+The SDK API's use the Maximo NextGen REST/JSON API's which were originally inspired by Linked Data principles.
 Using this API you would be able to create, update, delete and query Maximo business objects (Using Maximo Integration Framework Object Structures).

-The main components of this client framework include:
+The main components of this SDK framework include:

 - [MaximoConnector]: The driver API that establishes the authenticated HTTP session with the Maximo server.
 It is used by the other API's to create, update, delete and query Maximo data.
 The authentication and the other basic information can be configured using an [Options] object.